Runnable/ponos/docs/Guides-Migration-v3.0.0.md

 new WorkerStopError('message about error', { optional: 'data' })
 ```

-These constructors have almost an identical structure, but do not require the queue name as the first parameter any longer.
+These constructors have almost an identical structure, but do not require the queue name as the first parameter.
 Ponos's worker will decorate the error with the queue name and the job for you, so you have to pass less data to these errors up front.